KevinSlijepcevic/Masterthesis-Notizen/Begriffe.md

 - "H1 wand H2", defines a heap predicate such that, if we extend it with H1, we obtain H2

 Symbolic Execution:
-- Es werden nicht alle Werte durchgetestet, sondern symbolisch betrachtet
+- Es werden nicht alle Werte durchgetestet, sondern symbolisch betrachtet.
+Somit alle Pfade in einem Programmablauf abfahren
+- Symbolic execution engines answer these questions by converting each variable in the program or function into a mathematical expression which depends on the function or program inputs.
+Then they use an SMT solver to answer questions about these expressions.

 Hoare-Logic:
 - Precondition -> Fkt. -> Postcondition